Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 While going there, you'll be stopped by Lock and his skeletons.
 Faster way to deal with him is to Taunt him immediately and Soul Spin in his face.
 Then immediately Taunt and repeat until he's defeated.

 Go inside the building and follow the path to the boss.
-Refer to **Damcel in Distress** for more information on how to beat it.
+Refer to <code>Damcel in Distress<\code> for learn how to defeat it.
 </details>

 ***